One of my most frequently asked questions each spring is ‘when is the best time to visit the Keukenhof Gardens?’ My answer – that depends…

-- If other varieties of flowers are your main concern, you can check the schedule of events to see what flowers are featured each week.
+- If other varieties of flowers are your primary concern, you can check the schedule of events to see what flowers are featured each week.

 Whenever you visit during the season, it is best to avoid weekends and holidays if at all possible.
 50 million people have visited Keukenhof Gardens over the past 65 years, and some days it can feel as if all of them are there at the same time!

 Later in the day, you can still escape the main crowds by heading to some of the more out of the way paths.
-The woodland gardens are a nice place to get some shade and escape the onslaught of tour-bus visitors.
+The woodland gardens are a beautiful place to get some shade and avoid the onslaught of tour-bus visitors.

-The Greenhouses also get extremely crowded as the day goes on, particularly the orchid house, as it is narrow to begin with.
+The Greenhouses also get extremely crowded as the day goes on, mainly the orchid house, as it is narrow, to begin with.
 If you hope to do some macro photography, it is best to target the greenhouses early.